 Consequently, more trials could improve the quality of the contraction trees.
 It is unclear whether an optimal layout would be able to improve the cost below brute force.
 The entanglement structure of the code may render them non-viable for QL contraction.
 Namely, volume-law entanglement in these codes would cause beyond-brute force contraction costs \cite{caoQuantumLegoExpansion2024a}.
 There is recent evidence for the BB codes having worse-than-area-law entanglement \cite{zhaoGraphbasedApproachEntanglement2025a}, which could explain the worse-than-brute force contraction costs.
+Furthermore, the area law scaling of the rotated surface code might be the very reason for the RSC contraction cost's better-than-brute force scaling for these universal layouts.
 The analysis and quantification of contributing factors are of great interest and will be the subject of follow-up work.

 Our cost function assumes the naive contraction algorithm, where all the traces between tensors are done sequentially, even if there are repeated subproblems.
 Hence, tailor-made algorithms that can exploit the repeated substructures in problems are expected to perform better.
 Expanding our cost function to account for these types of optimizations is left for future work.